pi-apps/pi-platform-docs/SDK_reference.md

 Here is a breakdown of various keys available on the `AuthResult['user']` object, and the scopes required for those keys to be present:
+> Notice that the `payments` scope doesn't have a corresponding field in the return value.
+This is to avoid confusion on the user-end when showing the consent popup.
+> In order for users to be able to make payments, you need to make sure to use `payments` scope.

 | Field         | Description    | Required Scope  |
 | -------------: | ------------- | :-------------: |